-Faculty, staff, and students may also file complaints by contacting the Office of the Director of Operations (see Appendix K for Office Locations).
+Faculty, staff, and students may also file complaints by contacting the Office of the Director of Operations (by emailing doo@libi.edu).
 Individuals opting to file a complaint by email may request confidentiality, if they wish to do so.
 Please note that confidentiality will be maintained as much as feasible and practicable but cannot be guaranteed.